StrongBunny07/TypingFast/README.md

 - ⚡ **Performance** - Help us make it faster
 - 🌐 **Translations** - Help localize the app

-### 📋 Code of Conduct

-Please be respectful and inclusive.
-We're all here to learn and build something awesome together!

 ---

 ## 🙏 Acknowledgments